-Based on the temporal plots for primary indicators, potential indicators, and ASD constituents; it is considered unlikely that CCR constituents from the BSFAP are influencing the chemistry of surrounding groundwater.
+Based on the temporal plots for primary indicators, potential indicators, and ASD constituents, it is considered unlikely that CCR constituents from the BSFAP are influencing the chemistry of surrounding groundwater.
 This is based on the primary indicator sulfate, potential indicators fluoride and bromide, and the ASD constituent's beryllium, cobalt, and lithium all being present at higher concentrations in surrounding groundwater in comparison to the BSFAP water (EHS Support, 2019a).
 As the concentrations of these constituents in surrounding groundwater are higher, it is unlikely that there is a concentration gradient extending from the BSFAP into groundwater.
 It is more likely that an alternate source is contributing to the higher concentrations observed in groundwater.

-In summary, based on the analyses presented above, no trends within MW-1603 groundwater data suggest that CCR constituents are migrating from the BSFAP into groundwater.
+In summary, based on the analyses presented above, no trends in the MW-1603 groundwater dataset suggest that CCR constituents are migrating from the BSFAP into groundwater.

-4.2 Tier | Evaluation - Statistical Evaluation
+4.2 Tier I Evaluation - Statistical Evaluation

-A statistical evaluation of analytes has been conducted previously (EHS Support, 2019a, 2019b, and 2020).
-The evaluation concluded that groundwater in the vicinity of MW-1603 is statistically the same as that which the United States Geologic Survey (USGS) reported for regional background (Ruppert et al., 2000) in regard to arsenic, boron, calcium, chloride, chromium, fluoride, molybdenum, potassium, sodium, and strontium.
-The box plots from the earlier ASD investigations (EHS Support, 2019a, 2019b, and 2020) also show a difference between well MW-1603, BSFAP water, and/or the regional background for pH, alkalinity, barium, cobalt, lead, lithium, magnesium, selenium, and sulfate.
+Statistical evaluations of analytes have been conducted previously (EHS Support, 2019a, 2019b, 2020, and 2021).
+The evaluations concluded that groundwater in the vicinity of MW-1603 is statistically the same as that which the United States Geological Survey (USGS) reported for regional background (Ruppert et al., 2000) for arsenic, boron, calcium, chloride, chromium, fluoride, molybdenum, potassium, sodium, and strontium.
+The box plots from the earlier ASD investigation (EHS Support, 2019a) also show a difference between well MW-1603, BSFAP water, and/or the regional background for pH, alkalinity, barium, cobalt, lead, lithium, magnesium, selenium, and sulfate.
 No background values were provided by the USGS for beryllium, chromium, lead, lithium, molybdenum, and selenium.

-Updated box and whisker plots for constituents reported in MW-1603 groundwater are provided in Appendix A - Figures A-1 through A-12.
-Plots for pH, cobalt, and radium 226/228 exhibit outliers which are calculated to be outside the range of distribution (refer to Appendix A - Figure A-8, Figure A-10, and Figure A-12, respectively).
+Updated box and whisker plots for constituents reported in MW-1603 groundwater are provided in Appendix A. Plots for pH, fluoride, and cobalt exhibit outliers which are calculated to be outside the range of distribution (refer to Figure A-8, Figure A-4, and Figure A-10 of Appendix A, respectively).

 It is likely that the acidic pH conditions identified at MW-1603, relative to regional background, are driving the observed SSLs.
 The geochemical conditions within well MW-1603, including a strongly acidic pH, low alkalinity, and high sulfate, are indicative of conditions similar to those observed at acid mine drainage sites.
 At MW-1603, the geochemical conditions have developed due to the presence of the sulfide-bearing Princess coal seams being intersected by the screened interval of the monitoring well (discussed in EHS Support, 2019a).
-The combination of the well installation and effects of well sampling has resulted in development of aerobic and water-saturated conditions within the coal seams, which has led to a lowering of the pH through oxidation of sulfides present in the coal and subsequently led to enhanced rock dissolution.
-Enhanced host rock dissolution at MW-1603 is evident from the much higher TDS values at this location in comparison to groundwater samples from the other site wells, including water from the BSFAP.
-In addition to an abundance of sulfides, samples of host rock and coal from the Princess Formation in Kentucky have been shown to contain parts per million (ppm) levels of beryllium, cobalt, and lithium (Hood et al., 2020), thereby, providing a viable source for the observed SSLs.
+The combination of the well installation and effects of well sampling have resulted in development of aerobic and water-saturated conditions within the coal seams.
+These conditions have led to a lowering of the pH through oxidation of sulfides present in the coal which has subsequently enhanced rock dissolution.
+Enhanced host rock dissolution at MW-1603 is evident from the much higher total dissolved solids (TDS) values at this location in comparison to groundwater samples from the other Site wells, including water from the BSFAP.
+In addition to an abundance of sulfides, rock and coal samples from the Princess Formation in Kentucky have been shown to contain parts per million (ppm) levels of beryllium, cobalt, and lithium (Hood et al., 2020), thereby, providing a viable source for the observed SSLs.